The Red Sea Dimensions and History

 This fanciful sea played a crucial role in shaping the life of Ancient Egypt and changed the way people lived and thought through providing different facilities and possibilities such as:

-Transportation: Sea transportation is much easier than land transportation that’s why civilizations who had a direct access to water had the advantage in their life, which facilitate the trade of goods, technological achievements, and cultural ideas.
-The Red Sea helped Egypt to have an access to Africa and the east part of the world.
+Transportation: Sea transportation is much easier than land transportation that’s why civilizations who had direct access to water had the advantage in their life, which facilitate the trade of goods, technological achievements, and cultural ideas.
+The Red Sea helped Egypt to have access to Africa and the east part of the world.

-Stability: The stability of the geographical location is the thing that helped in the flourishment of the Ancient Egyptian Civilization.
+Stability: The stability of the geographical location is the thing that helped in the flourishment of Ancient Egyptian Civilization.
 It helped to have a stable agricultural system.
 Without the Red Sea, Egypt would have been an isolated place and there won’t be any technological development and stability.

-Cultural Exchange: The Red Sea provided not only an access to Africa and the east but also it helped in exchanging things much further than goods.
+Cultural Exchange: The Red Sea provided not only access to Africa and the east but also it helped in exchanging things much further than goods.
 It helped the ancient Egyptians to exchange culture and knowledge with other places.

 What is the Red Sea Famous For?

 - The Red Sea is famous for its perfect Diving spots.